 Let's look at their three inverter models to see how they stack up:

 With a peak power output of 2400 watts, this model from Briggs & Stratton hits the sweet spot for medium sized RV owners and has quickly become one of the more popular inverter generator options on the market.

 Why?
 Because this generator satisfies the middle ground in both price and size.
 A 2000W generator (say a Yamaha EF2000iS) is usually more popular for camping and camper trailers because it's lightweight and easy to transport.
 A 3000W generator on the otherhand, is great for caravans that want to run a few larger appliances at once, such as a high power drawing air conditioner.

 This means a 2400W inverter generator is perfect for most caravan owners!
 And if it is enough for your caravan set up, the Briggs & Stratton P2400 comes in at a compelling price of around $1300-$1400.

 This wouldn't be a Briggs and Stratton generator review without a few stats.
 So here they are:

 Weighing in at only 22.8 kilograms, the generator features easy starting and portability.
 It boasts a soft 58dB operating volume, which is quieter than a normal conversation.
 Other highlights include parallel capability and USB adapter.
 It also comes with a 3-year limited warranty for domestic use and 1-year limited for commercial use.

 The best way to review a Briggs & Stratton generator is to compare it to the competition.
-And when you line up this model with a Honda 3000W or Yamaha 3000W, you are paying around half the price for the Briggs.
-That’s just $1600-$1700 for a high quality 3000W inverter generator.
+And when you line up this model with similar models, you are paying around half the price for the Briggs.
+That's just for a high quality 3400W inverter generator.